wayneIBM/vpc-on-classic/vpc-user-permissions.md

 # Managing user permissions for VPC resources
 {: #managing-user-permissions-for-vpc-resources}

-{{site.data.keyword.cloud}} Virtual Private Cloud uses role-based access control that enables account administrators to control their users' access to VPC and other infrastructure service resources.
+{{site.data.keyword.cloud}} Virtual Private Cloud uses role-based access control that enables account administrators to control their users' access to VPC resources.

 For more information about how IBM Cloud VPC uses role-based access control, and how VPC makes use of IAM role and access policies, see [Assigning role-based access to VPC resources](/docs/vpc-on-classic?topic=vpc-on-classic-assigning-role-based-access-to-vpc-resources).

 This document shows you how the administrator of the account can add additional users to the account and give them the correct permissions to manage [VPC infrastructure resources](/docs/vpc-on-classic?topic=vpc-on-classic-about-vpc-infrastructure-resources).
 It covers two common scenarios for a VPC administrator:

-* **Simple access scenario:** Shows how to assign an access policy to a user, so the user can create and use infrastructure service resources (including Virtual Private Clouds).
+* **Simple access scenario:** Shows how to assign an access policy to a user, so the user can create and use VPC infrastructure resources (including Virtual Private Clouds).

 * **Team access scenario:** Shows how to set up resource groups and access policies that allow two separate teams to create and use the VPC resources assigned to their team.